adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

     * if .class file is not found then it will say NoClassDefFound
     * if multiple jar file contains same .class file with different version of same .class file then what ever is found first will be loaded rest of the jar ignored
     * due to this .jar file version conflict will result in showing problem also
+    * but due to required statement in module-info.java it will alwasy pick .class file from specific module

 * Security
 * Jdk/jre monolithic structure with large size